SciML/DataDrivenDiffEq.jl/docs/src/symbolic_regression.md

 ## OccamNet

 !!! warning
     This feature requires the explicit loading of [Flux.jl](https://fluxml.ai/) in addition to `DataDrivenDiffEq`.
-It will _only_ be useable if used like
+It will _only_ be useable if loaded like:
     ```julia
     using DataDrivenDiffEq
     using Flux
     ```

 As introduced in [Interpretable Neuroevolutionary Models for Learning Non-Differentiable Functions and Programs ](https://arxiv.org/abs/2007.10784), `OccamNet` is a special form of symbolic regression which uses a probabilistic approach to equation discovery by using a feedforward multilayer neural network.
-In constrats to normal architectures, each layers weight reflect the probability which inputs to use.
-Additionally not only a single activation function is used, but a set of functions.
+In contrast to normal architectures, each layer's weights reflect the probability of which inputs to use.
+Additionally a set of activation functions is used, instead of a single function.
 Similar to simulated annealing, a temperature is included to control the exploration of possible functions.

 `DataDrivenDiffEq` offers two main interfaces to `OccamNet`: a `Flux` based API with `Flux.train!` and a `solve(...)` function.

-Consider the following example, where we want to discover a vector valued function
+Consider the following example, where we want to discover a vector valued function:

 ```@example occamnet_flux
 using DataDrivenDiffEq